 The St. Johns County, Florida Coastal Storm Risk Management Feasibility Study was authorized by House Resolution 2646, adopted June 21, 2000.
-Based on a reconnaissance study, completed in 2004, the feasibility study was initiated in 2005 to investigate alternatives for coastal storm risk management along the St. Johns County shoreline.
+Based on a reconnaissance study, completed in 2004, the feasibility study was initiated in 2005 to investigate alternatives for hurricane and storm damage reduction along the St. Johns County shoreline.

-Alternative Evaluation
+♯ Alternative Evaluation

-Upon conduct of a preliminary screening, followed by a detailed evaluation of a final array of alternatives, the project delivery team has determined a Recommended Plan for reducing coastal storm and erosion damage to infrastructure.
-Alternatives were evaluated using FY 2016 price levels, the FY2016 federal water resources discount rate of 3.125%, and a 50 year period of analysis with a base year of 2020.
-Structure and contents damage and armor costs benefits are included.
-Incidental recreation benefits and land loss benefits are not included.
-See

-Table 0-1 for more detail on the evaluation of the final array of alternatives.
+Upon conduct of a preliminary screening, followed by a detailed evaluation of a final array of alternatives, the project delivery team has determined a Tentatively Selected Plan (TSP) for reducing coastal storm and erosion damage to infrastructure.
+These plans were evaluated using FY 2015 price levels and the FY2016 federal water resources discount rate of 3.125%, and a 50 year period of analysis with a base year of 2020.
+See Table 0-1 for more detail on the evaluation of the final array of alternatives.

-Alternative Name Brief Description BCR Average Annual Net Benefits Alternative 6 Initial and periodic nourishments of the existing dune profile and additional 60' extension of the berm along 2.6 miles from R-103.5 to R-116.5.
-1.25 \$341,126 Alternative 4 Initial and periodic nourishments of a 10' dune profile extension and additional 60' extension of the berm along 2.6 miles from R-103.5 to R-116.5.
-1.20 \$297,385
+Alternative Name Brief Description BCR Net Benefits 0P60B 104to116 (TSP) Initial and periodic nourishments of the existing dune profile and additional 60' extension of the berm along 2.6 miles from R-104 to R-116.
+1.25 \$ 8,573,000 10P60B 104to116 Initial and periodic nourishments of a 10' dune profile extension and additional 60' extension of the berm along 2.6 miles from R-104 to R-116.
+1.20 \$ 7,473,000

-Table 0-1: Final Alternative BCRs & Average Annual Net Benefits
+Table 0-1: Final Alternative BCRs & Total Present Worth Net Benefits